 A perfect way to warm up on a chilly evening, this Vegan Rice Noodle Soup is super quick and easy to make as you can cook it all together in one pot.
 The origins of this dish are a little strange, as I came up with it accidentally by throwing together some random ingredients I had.

 This soup is slightly Thai-inspired because of the rice noodles and the coriander, but it’s a little Japanese-inspired thanks to the miso, soy sauce and mirin in it too.

 You can add tofu to the dish, or any other vegetables.
-For this recipe, I’ve chosen beansprouts and wakame as they cook really quickly.
+For this recipe, I’ve chosen beansprouts, Chinese cabbage, wakame, shiitake mushrooms and spinach as they cook quickly and add plenty of flavour.

 Wakame is a sea vegetable that is widely used in Japanese cuisine, often served in soups and salads.
-I use this Clearspring dried wakame which you can buy in most supermarkets.
+You can buy dried wakame in Asian supermarkets, local health stores and some supermarkets.

 As well as being very healthy, it’s really easy to add to this kind of dish as all you need to do is throw the dried flakes it into the soup.
 It expands quite a lot in water so you need much less than you think you will!

 Looking for more comforting soups?
 You might like my: